jjvanzon/JJs-Reference-Architecture/apis.md

 |-------------------------|----------------|
 | Visual Studio           | Used for the development of the code.
 | VS Code                 | Used for MarkDown editing.
-| .NET                    | Framework that forms a base for the programming.
+| .NET                    | Framework from Microsoft that forms a base for the programming.
 | C#                      | Primary programming language.
-| `VB.NET`                | Some projects might still be in this programming language.
+| `VB.NET`                | Some projects might still use this programming language.
 | ReSharper               | Tool for code formatting, refactoring and code smells and such.
 | JJ.Framework            | In-house programmed extensions to the .NET Framework.
 | JJ.Framework.Conversion | Makes it easier to convert simple types.
-| JJ.Framework.Reflection | Helps with / speeds up accessing code structure elements / ('reflection') and lambdas.
+| JJ.Framework.Reflection | Helps with and speeds up accessing code structure elements through reflection and lambdas.
+| git                     | 'Source control'.
+Revision history, version management for the code.
-| GitHub                  | Where the source code is hosted.
+| GitHub                  | Where the source code is hosted and shared.
 | Azure DevOps            | Build pipeline and pre-release package feed.
 Original planning boards.
+Might still hose 1 project not migrated to GitHub.
 | GitHub Issues           | Gradually using GitHub Issues more for planning.

-### Data Access
+### Data

 |                   |	             |
 |-------------------|----------------|